April 21st, Creativity and Innovation Day, is a time to

 * Ask your most innovating friend to assist you in your classroom

-* Contact the school of your children and ask the teacher/leader to pay attention to the week/day of April 21
+* Contact the school of your children and ask the teacher/leader to pay

 * Use color